openziti/ziti-doc/docusaurus/docs/quickstarts/network/hosted.md

 ### `systemd` {#systemd}

-This part is optional and recommended.
-If it's available on your system, then you may want to use `systemd` to manage your controller and router processes.
+This assumes you already ran `expressInstall` on a Linux server.
+If it's available on your system, then it is recommended to use `systemd` to manage your controller and router processes.
 This is useful to make sure the controller can restart automatically should you shutdown/restart the server.
-To generate these files run:
+To generate the `systemd` unit files, run:

 ```bash
 createControllerSystemdFile